PramodKumarYadav/runwright/README.md

 🔁 i.e.:
 -  Σ T_i = TestRunTimeForEachTest(i) = execution time of test i (from state.json)
-   - We get this value from [`state.json`](https://github.com/PramodKumarYadav/playwright-sandbox/blob/main/state.json) file that is generated using a custom [state-reporter.js](https://github.com/PramodKumarYadav/playwright-sandbox/blob/main/state-reporter.js) file and updated on a post-commit hook.
+   - We get this value from [`state.json`](https://github.com/PramodKumarYadav/playwright-sandbox/blob/main/state.json) file that is generated using a custom [state-reporter.js](https://github.com/PramodKumarYadav/playwright-sandbox/blob/main/state-reporter.js) file and commited on a post-commit hook.
 -  N = total number of tests to run.
    - We get the test scope by running playwright command with [`--list`](https://playwright.dev/docs/test-cli#all-options) option.
 -  TargetRunTime = total desired time to complete the run (in minutes)